 - f. inform the respondent of the provisions of Board Policy 1B.3 prohibiting retaliation; and - g. utilize the template notice of allegations. - 6.
 Investigatory process.
-The Title IX Coordinator shall: - a. conduct a fact-finding inquiry or investigation into the complaint, including appropriate interviews and meetings; - b. inform the witnesses and other involved individuals of the prohibition against retaliation; - c. create, gather and maintain investigative documentation as appropriate; - d. disclose appropriate information to others only on a need to know basis consistent with state and federal law, and provide a data privacy notice in accordance with state law: - e. handle all data in accordance with applicable federal and state privacy laws - f. include an objective evaluation of all relevant evidence including both inculpatory and exculpatory evidence. - g.
+The Title IX Coordinator shall: - a. conduct a fact-finding inquiry or investigation into the complaint, including appropriate interviews and meetings; - b. inform the witnesses and other involved individuals of the prohibition against retaliation; - c. create, gather and maintain investigative documentation as appropriate; - d. disclose appropriate information to others only on a need to know basis consistent with state and federal law, and provide a data privacy notice in accordance with state law; - e. handle all data in accordance with applicable federal and state privacy laws - f. include an objective evaluation of all relevant evidence including both inculpatory and exculpatory evidence. - g.
 Presume that the respondent is not responsible for the alleged conduct until a determination regarding responsibility is made at the conclusion of the investigation process. - h.
 Not require, allow, rely upon, or otherwise use questions or evidence that constitute, or seek disclosure of, information protected under a legally recognized privilege, unless the person holding such privilege has waived the privilege. - i.
 For formal Title IX complaints, before completing the investigation report, send to both the complainant and the respondent and their advisors, if any, the evidence subject to inspection and review.
 Both the complainant and the respondent must have at least ten (10) calendar days to submit a written response to the evidence, which the Title IX Coordinator will consider before completing the investigative report.
 Both parties and their advisors may use the information solely for purposes of proceedings pursuant to this policy. - j.
-Create an investigative report that fairly summarizes relevant evidence and, at least ten (10) calendar days prior to a formal hearing, send to each party and the party's advisor, if any, the investigative report in an electronic format or a hard copy, for their review and written response.
+Create an investigative report that fairly summarizes relevant evidence and, at least ten (10) calendar days prior to a formal hearing, send to each party and the party's advisor, if any, the investigative report in an electronic format or a hard copy, for their review and written response. - 7.
+Interim actions - a.
+Employee reassignment or administrative leave.
+Under appropriate circumstances, the president or chancellor may, in consultation with system legal counsel and labor relations, reassign or place an employee on administrative leave at any point in time during the report/complaint process.
+In determining whether to place an employee on administrative leave or reassignment, consideration shall be given to the nature of the alleged behavior, the relationships between the parties, the context in which the alleged incidents occurred and other relevant factors.
+Any action taken must be consistent with the applicable collective bargaining agreement or personnel plan. - b.
+Student summary suspension or other action.
+Under appropriate circumstances, the president or designee may summarily suspend a student at any point in time during the report/complaint process.
+A summary suspension may be imposed only in accordance with Board Policy 3.6 and associated system procedures.
+After the student has been summarily suspended, the report/complaint process should be completed within the shortest reasonable time period, not to exceed nine (9) class days.
+During the summary suspension, the student may not enter the campus or participate in any college or university activities without obtaining prior permission from the president or designee.
+Other temporary measures may be taken in lieu of summary suspension where the president or designee determines such measures are appropriate.